The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Discussion

-Finally, we construct a third set of samples, in which input values are deliberately positively correlated.
-This is achieved most simply by arranging samples of $n$, $T_\mathrm{e}$, and $n_n$ in monotonically increasing magnitude for each.
-Evaluating the reaction rates once more yields the ratios recorded in the third row group of Table \ref{tab:ratios_controlvolume}, titled ``Ordered inputs''.
-Indeed, we find even higher ratios, where now the turbulent ionization rate $\langle s_\mathrm{iz} \rangle$ is larger than the mean-field rate $s_\mathrm{iz} \langle \circ \rangle$ by roughly a factor of 3, and thus aligns with the turbulent rate increase observed in previous works.
+At this point, it remains to be seen how differently correlated fluctuations (assuming they cross into the low temperature threshold) would affect the final ionization rate.
+To investigate this further, we perform two numerical experiments by constructing synthetic fluctuation samples with no correlation $R_{n, T_\mathrm{e}} = 0$ and positive correlation $R_{n, T_\mathrm{e}} > 0$.
+To this end, we again take the samples obtained from the X-point volume (where the detached case reaches the threshold), and shuffle $N, n, T_\mathrm{e}$ samples in time and toroidal angle (independent of each other).
+The resulting population is fully decorrelated, yielding $R_{n, T_\mathrm{e}} = 0$, while preserving their averaged values $\langle N \rangle, \langle n \rangle, \langle T_\mathrm{e} \rangle$ and 1-dimensional distributions from Figure \ref{fig:1d_hist}.
+Additionally, by arranging $N, n, T_\mathrm{e}$ samples in monotonically increasing order (independent of each other), we can construct a positively correlated distribution of samples.
+We then repeat the rate evaluation from Table \ref{tab:ratios_xpr} for these two modified input sets and record the results in Table \ref{tab:ratios_xpr_modified}.

-To give further context to these findings, we plot in Figure \ref{fig:2d_hist_with_contours} a two-dimensional histogram of coupled $n$-$T_\mathrm{e}$ samples found in the control volume $V_c$, for both the attached and detached cases (marked in blue and red), respectively.
-Note that, unlike the 1D-histograms in Figure \ref{fig:1d_hist}, the two axes of $n$ and $T_\mathrm{e}$ are shown logarithmically in SI units.
-We further overlay contour lines of $s_\mathrm{iz}$, evaluated at the respective location in $(n, T_\mathrm{e})$ space.
-Since the ionization source \eqref{eq:siz} also depends linearly on neutrals density, we assumed a constant, $n_n = 1 \cdot 10^{19}\,\mathrm{m^{-3}}$ for the purpose of 2D visualization.
+Once more, no differences are found for the attached case (for both synthetic populations), identical to the first round of evaluations with true plasma inputs.
+For the detached case, the act of decorrelation raises fluctuation-including rates $\reftwo{\langle S \rangle}$ considerably, with the turbulent-to-mean-field ratio $\langle S_\mathrm{iz} \rangle / S_\mathrm{iz} \langle \circ \rangle$ approaching $\sim 1$.
+Finally, for the positively correlated sample, we find even higher ratios, where now the fluctuation-including ionization rate $\langle S_\mathrm{iz} \rangle$ exceeds the mean-field rate $S_\mathrm{iz} \langle \circ \rangle$ by roughly a factor of 3, aligning with the turbulent rate increase observed in previous works \cite{leddy2017, thrysoe2016, umansky2024}.